SolitudeZY/Deep_TCN/README.md

 # DeepTraffic-TCN
- Use TCN to classify malicious traffic in network traffic
+ Use stacking to classify imgs